A sole proprietorship has – and can only have – one owner who must be a natural person.

 In the event of a deficit in personally run companies, it is possible to utilize the deficit in other personal income or the spouse’s income.
 In this way, the taxation of other income can be reduced.

-The sole proprietorship’s accounts is not be published through the Danish Business Authority, just as the sole proprietorship is not in any other way obliged to publish information about the company’s financial situation, operations, etc.
+The sole proprietorship’s accounts are not published through the Danish Business Authority, just as the sole proprietorship is not in any other way obliged to publish information about the company’s financial situation, operations, etc.

 A sole proprietorship must most often – and, as a general rule – be registered for receival and payment of VAT and, in addition, may have to register matters relating to A-taxes (taxes on employees’ salary), import/export among other things.
 If you receive a salary from the company, you must pay both A-taxes and AM-contribution (a labour market contribution tax).